-Children at most risk in 'pandemic of the unvaccinated'
+Children most at risk in 'Pandemic of the unvaccinated'

-KUALA LUMPUR (Aug 18): More children are being hospitalised for Covid-19 now compared to any other time of the ongoing pandemic, according to doctors, as the highly contagious Delta variant becomes more dominant in Malaysia.
+KUALA LUMPUR: More children are being hospitalised for Covid-19 now compared to any other time of this ongoing pandemic, according to doctors, as the highly contagious Delta strain becomes more dominant in Malaysia

-More children have been coming in the last two months with Covid-19 symptoms, necessitating the expansion from one ward for Covid-19 child patients to a whole floor in the children's building at University Malaya Medical Centre (UMMC), said consultant paediatric cardiologist Assoc Prof Dr Norazah Zahari.
+University Malaya Medical Centre (UMMC) consultant paediatric cardiologist Associate Prof Dr Norazah Zahari told Bernama more children have been coming in the last two months with Covid-19 symptoms, necessitating the expansion from one ward for Covid-19 child patients to a whole floor in the children's building at UMMC this year.

 "We did have a few cases, about two to three cases, which needed ICU admission.

-"(The kids) suffered from complications to the heart from the Covid-19 infection," she said, adding that out of those, one case was confirmed as multisystem inflammatory syndrome in children (MIS-C).
+(The kids) suffered from complications to the heart from the Covid-19 infection," she said, adding that out of those, one case was confirmed as multisystem inflammatory syndrome in children (MIS-C).